alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

 This project started after I received an HP-16C for my birthday.
 I was absolutely fascinated by the calculator and its programming capabilities.
 I wanted to write programs for it, but I found the manual programming method to be very cumbersome.
 I looked online and found various simulators, but none of them offered a connivent way to write programs other than "typing" them in manually.
 One open-source project, the JRPN 16C simulator, had a human readable format for importing and exporting programs, so I decided to write an assembler targeting it first.
 This gave me the opportunity to learn about the HP-16C's architecture and assembly capabilities.
 As well, it gave me to opportunity to contribute to the open-source community.

+## Usage/Installation
+The Jovial Assembler is written in Python 3.12.
+Other versions of Python 3 may work, but they have not been tested.
+You can use the Jovial Assembler by using the following methods.
+Options 2 and 3 require python to be installed on your system.:

+1. Run the `Jovial_Assembler.exe` file.
+This is a standalone executable that does not require Python to be installed.
+  - This file is created using PyInstaller and is located in the `dist` folder.
+  - The assembled file will be saved in the same directory as the executable.
+  - This file is only available for Windows.
+If you would like to run the assembler on another operating system, you will need to install Python 3.12 and run the assembler from the command line.
+  - Updated versions of the executable can be built by running the following command:
+    - `pyinstaller src/Jovial_Assembler.py --clean --onefile --path src --log-level WARN`
+2. Clone the repository and run the assembler from the command line.
+  - `python assembler.py --help` will show you the available options.
+3. **WIP** I am working on an automatic installer so you can install the assembler on your system and run it from the terminal with a simple `jovial` command.

 ## Roadmap
 ### 1. Understand the HP-16C Architecture **(complete)**
 - Research HP-16C Specifications: